-If you want people to pay attention to your child care center’s online activity, you have to offer something of quality.
+If you want people to pay attention to your preschool’s online activity, you have to offer something of quality.
 Remember that each post on Facebook, Twitter, or Instagram is an opportunity for you to connect with prospective parents.
 If your current approach is not getting you leads, consider trying a post with a different tone or topic to mix things up.
-This deviation could be just what you need to get your daycare center noticed on social media.
+This deviation could be just what you need to get your preschool noticed on social media.

 Are people commenting on your recent post on Facebook or Instagram?
 You have an opportunity to engage with your audience and answer questions if people respond to your posts!
 Do you have someone on your team equipped to answer questions and respond to comments on your social media platforms?

-Families will be looking for a child care center near where the parents work or live.
+Families will be looking for a preschool near where the parents work or live.
 Include your preschool’s location in posts and ads on your social media platforms to reach people who are actually in your area.
-It can be difficult to compete with all the child care centers across the country, so focus your attention on making your preschool known in your area.
+It can be difficult to compete with all the preschools across the country, so focus your attention on making your preschool known in your area.

-Are people talking about your child care center on social media platforms?
+Are people talking about your preschool on social media platforms?
 You need to have tools in place to monitor if your brand is mentioned on social media platforms like Twitter or websites like Yelp.
 Include social media in your reputation marketing plan from Local Child Care Marketing.

 Your online reputation is extremely important.
 People trust referrals from friends and family and online reviews.
-Encourage parents at your preschool to leave a glowing review online.
+Encourage parents at your preschool to leave glowing reviews online.
 You can offer incentives to current parents of enrolled students with a referral program.

-You can take your web presence to the next level and increase enrollment before back to school season hits.
-Contact us today to learn how to generate leads through social media.
+You can take your web presence to the next level and increase enrollment before back-to-school season hits.
+Contact us today to learn how to generate leads through effective preschool social media marketing strategies.